DavidMurrayP2P/PhotonPowerZero/USERDOCS.md

 `sudo apt update`
 `sudo apt install python3 tmux libcamera-apps python3-pip`

-Now make the changes such that if GPIO Pin 21 is pulled low, the Raspberry Pi will shutdown.
+Now we are going to allow a graceful shutdown if GPIO Pin 20 is pulled low, the Raspberry Pi will shutdown.
 This is how a shutdown in initiated from the Photon Power Zerot to the Raspberry pi.

 `sudo nano /boot/config.txt`